18 Top Passive Income Ideas for 2026 and Their Earning Potential

 Investment-based ways

 Investing in assets that generate returns can be an effective way to build a passive income stream.
-Certain types of investments, such as dividend stocks, provide regular payouts that can supplement your income with minimal effort.
+These are often cited as the best passive income investments due to their potential for both capital growth and regular payouts.

 1. Dividend stocks